ml4sts/handbook/onboarding/hpc.md

 ## HPC Interactive Sessions with Jupyter Notebooks

-Using Notebooks with CCV (Oscar) at Brown
+Using Notebooks with the HPC at URI
-prereq: Get an account on Oscar from CCV
+prereq: Get an account on the HPC system

-log in to oscar:
+log in to the login node:

 ```
 ssh <username>@ssh3.hac.uri.edu
 ```
-To use a notebook on oscar, you will need an interactive session.
+To use a notebook on the cluster, you will need an interactive session.
 Get one with the following: see the above documentation

 ```
 interact -t 01:00:00 -m 100g